Ben Ray - Science

 3. How do I know if there is homework?
 If there is a class textbook, there is always homework.
 Canvas has all the class information.
 Parents should have an observer login to check.

 4. What can parents do to help their student?
-Check Canvas consistently and talk with your student about what they are learning about in class and from their readings.
+Check Canvas consistently and talk with your student about what they are learning in class and from their readings.

 6. What if I miss a class?
 Canvas will have all of that information available.
 Students are expected to access Canvas when they are absent and still do as much of the work as possible.
 If there are questions, it is best to talk to the teacher before or after school.
 The time period to turn in missed assignments is equal to the number of days missed plus one.